-In this blog post, you will learn how to organize a charity golf tournament in 5 steps.
+how to organize a charity tournamentIn this blog post, you will learn how to organize a charity tournament in 5 steps.

-5 Steps To Plan A Charity Golf Event
+5 Steps To Plan A Charity Event

 Determine your budget and fundraising goals

-To successfully run a charity golf tournament, begin with the end in mind.
+To successfully run a charity tournament, begin with the end in mind.
 Establish a clear budget and set a realistic fundraising goal.

 Consider the costs of your event, such as:

-• golf course fees
+• course fees

-• golf cart rentals
+• cart rentals

 • prizes